Aug. 13, 2019 | Alex Frazer Harrison

 The initiative comes as sobering statistics come to light regarding pedestrian safety in the city.
 Between 2005 and 2014, the City recorded 3,834 pedestrian-involved collisions, resulting in 3,317 injuries and 95 fatalities.
 Figures from 2015 are not yet available.

-, a Seattle-based company that's created a walkability index seen in most residential listings on the MLS® System today, Calgary currently scores just 48 out of 100, behind other urban centres such as Edmonton (51) and Banff (67).
+According to Walk Score, a Seattle-based company that's created a walkability index seen in most residential listings on the MLS® System today, Calgary currently scores just 48 out of 100, behind other urban centres such as Edmonton (51) and Banff (67).

 While walkability is becoming increasingly prevalent, it is not a new idea, said Federation of Calgary Communities urban planner Carrie Yap.